PhilippeItsMe/ci-porfolio3-py/README.md

 I chose to follow the structure of the Code Institute Battleship game.

-I built a `Board` class with all the necessary functions, and I activated them in the main function to make the game work.
+I built a `Board` class with all the main functions, and I activated them, with the functions outside the `Board` in the main function to make the game work.

 Two boards (instances) are created from the `Board` class, allowing the game to take place.